Monthly Archives: September 2015

 The house was more like two houses glued together due to a completely forced and awkward add-on.
 My favorite part was the Western style barroom complete with wooden swinging doors and a vinyl covered bar with barstools.
 I bet more than doors swung in that room, if you get my drift.
 Especially since Joe Conforte, the infamous owner of The Mustang Ranch was a neighbor just up the hill.
 Brings a whole new meaning to “hey neighbor, can I borrow some sugar?”

-Before New Bro and I could even finish origami-ing ourselves back into the miniature car, Mom craned her neck around the back of the passenger seat to face us, her face reeking of agenda.
+Before I could even finish origami-ing myself back into the miniature car, Mom craned her neck around the back of the passenger seat to face me, her face reeking of agenda.

 “Did you like the house?”